-WIPS 2016 The Next Wave: Leadership in the 21st Century Session Descriptions A.M.
-Keynote What Does Feminism and Leadership Look Like in the 21st Century?Rena Moran, state representative, Minnesota House of Representatives Morning Concurrent Sessions I A.M.
-1.a.
-Keynote Response PanelWIPS 2016 Award RecipientsWhat does the face of leadership in the 21st century look like?
-Join Minn.
-Rep. Moran and the WIPS award winners to continue the conversation.
+WIPS 2016 The Next Wave: Leadership in the 21st Century MORNING SESSIONS A.M.
+Keynote AddressWhat Do Feminism and Leadership Look Like in the 21st Century?Erin Murphy, state representative, Minnesota House of Representatives Keynote Response PanelWIPS 2016 Award RecipientsWhat does the face of leadership in the 21st century look like?
+Join the WIPS 2016 award winners to continue the conversation.
 Hear their ideas and learn more about their leadership journeys.
-A.M.
-1.b.
-Combating Bullying in the WorkplaceKathy Fodness, business agent, Minnesota Association of Professional Employees (MAPE)Alice Percy, Department of Human Services/MAPEJulie Sullivan, Department of Human Services/MAPE Maybe you’ve been bullied in the past.
+Combating Bullying in the WorkplaceKathy Fodness, business agent, Minnesota Association of Professional Employees (MAPE)Alice Percy, senior investigator, Department of Human Services/MAPEJulie Sullivan, SharePoint site collection administrator, Minnesota IT Services Maybe you’ve been bullied in the past.
 Perhaps you’ve seen a colleague engage in unhealthy behavior.
 Chances are you’re aware of some kind of disrespectful or unprofessional behavior in your workplace.
 This no longer has to be the norm for professionals in state service.
 In 2015, Gov. Mark Dayton and Minnesota Management and Budget enacted the nation’s first statewide policy for healthy and respectful workplaces.
-Now that all state employees are protected by this Respectful Workplace Policy, it’s time to educate all state employees at every level on the policy.* This session will focus on the history behind the pivotal policy, what is included in the policy, behavior identifiers, challenges and successes along the way in filing complaints, and how MAPE intends to track policy usage moving forward. *While this session focuses on state level policy, it may also be helpful to others looking to implement anti-bullying policies in their organizations A.M.
-1.c.
-Redefining Race in the 21st Century – Embracing Multicultural IdentitiesCecilia Stanton-Adams, CEO, Stanton Adams Consulting LLCMalissa Adams, COO, Stanton Adams Consulting LLC Cultural competence is defined as a set of behaviors and attitudes that enable you to work effectively in multicultural situations.
-Cultural competency is achieved by developing skills and practices important in cross-cultural interactions and using knowledge about individuals and groups to develop practices and policies to create an inclusive environment.
-Participants will learn how to establish positive relationships, engage clients, and improve the quality of services they provide in a multicultural marketplace. • Understand the definition of diversity and culture• Identify personal gaps in cultural competence• Develop an action plan that can be immediately applied Morning Concurrent Sessions II A.M.
-2.a.
-Combating Bullying in the Workplace (Repeat)Kathy Fodness, business agent, Minnesota Association of Professional Employees (MAPE)Alice Percy, Department of Human Services/MAPEJulie Sullivan, Department of Human Services/MAPE A.M.
-2.b.
-Leading Courageously through Effective CommunicationSpeakers TBD A.M.
-2.c.
-The Importance of Cultural Competence within Public ServiceAnika Ward, statewide executive recruiter, Minnesota Management and BudgetCecilia Stanton-Adams, director of diversity, Buffalo Wild WingsLauren Hunter, diversity recruiter, Minnesota Department of Human ServicesY.
-Elaine Rasmussen, CEO, Social Impact Strategies GroupMalissa Adams, COO, Stanton Adams Consulting LLC This panel will field questions on diversity issues within the workplace, how the idea of cultural competence has expanded (or not) in the workplace and ideas to move forward for women in public service.
-Afternoon Concurrent Sessions I P.M.
-1.a.
-"The Heat" - Women Supporting One Another in Workplace SettingsErika Rivers, director, Parks and Trails, Minnesota Department of Natural ResourcesSarah Hinde, director of external relations, Office of Governor Mark Dayton and Lt.
-Gov. Tina SmithAnne Marcotte, Aitkin county commissionerErika Rivers, director, Parks and Trails, Minnesota Department of Natural Resources In workplace settings women have the capability of either helping or harming each other.
+Now that all state employees are protected by this Respectful Workplace Policy, it’s time to educate all state employees at every level on the policy.
+This session will focus on the history behind the pivotal policy, what is included in the policy, behavior identifiers, filing complaints, and how MAPE intends to track policy usage moving forward.
+Redefining Race in the 21st Century – Embracing Multicultural IdentitiesMalissa Adams, COO, Stanton Adams Consulting LLC Cultural competence is defined as a set of behaviors and attitudes that enables you to work effectively in multicultural situations.
+Cultural competency is achieved by developing skills and practices important in cross-cultural interactions and using knowledge about individuals and groups to develop inclusive practices and policies.
+Participants will learn how to establish positive relationships, engage clients, and improve the quality of services they provide in a multicultural marketplace.
+Women in Leadership: Managing to Flourish, Part IPeggy Andrews, senior lecturer in management, MBA program director, Hamline School of Business The Importance of Cultural Competence in Public ServiceLauren Hunter, diversity recruiter, Minnesota Department of Human ServicesY.
+Elaine Rasmussen, CEO, Social Impact Strategies GroupMalissa Adams, COO, Stanton Adams Consulting LLC This panel will field questions on diversity issues within the workplace, how the idea of cultural competence has expanded (or not) in the workplace, and ideas to move forward for women in public service.
+AFTERNOON SESSIONS "The Heat" - Women Supporting One Another in Workplace SettingsSarah Hinde, director of external relations, Office of Governor Mark Dayton and Lt.
+Gov. Tina SmithAnne Marcotte, Aitkin county commissionerErika Rivers, director, Parks and Trails, Minnesota Department of Natural Resources In workplace settings, women have the capability of either helping or harming one another.
 In the spirit of the movie “The Heat”—in which two female law enforcement officers begin at odds but in the end save one another—this workshop will host a discussion on how women can work together to succeed.
-P.M.
-1.b.
-Coaching and Networking – 20 Minute NetworkingNathan Perez, career consultant, 20 Minute Communications Networking for a Job: Learn how to advance your career through family, friends, colleagues and complete strangers from a hiring standpoint.
-P.M.
-1.c.
-Working outside the "Pink Collar" Speakers TBD This session includes a panel of women from nontraditional female career fields.
+Networking for Job Search and Career AdvancementNathan Perez, career and job-search coach, 20 Minute Communications Networking for a Job?
+Learn how to advance your career through family, friends, colleagues and complete strangers from a hiring standpoint.
+Working Outside the "Pink Collar" Stefanie Horvath, CIO, Minnesota National GuardLizabeth M. Lehrkamp, special agent, Federal Bureau of InvestigationStephanie Revering, chief of police, city of Crystal This session includes a panel of women from nontraditional female career fields.
 We will discuss their stories and the challenges of working in a nontraditional, male-dominated work place.
-Afternoon Concurrent Sessions II P.M.
-2.a.
-Tokenism: When do labels matter and when do they not?Dr. MayKao Y. Hang, president and CEO, Amherst H. Wilder FoundationSharon Lubinski, United States Marshal for the District of Minnesota We often highlight when someone in a leadership position is female, African American, openly LGBTQ, Hispanic, etc. Are these labels important?
+Tokenism: When Do Labels Matter and When Do They Not?Dr. MayKao Y. Hang, president and CEO, Amherst H. Wilder FoundationSharon Lubinski, United States Marshal for the District of Minnesota We often highlight when someone in a leadership position is female, African American, openly LGBTQ, Hispanic, etc. Are these labels important?
 Do they help break down barriers or just further stereotypes?
 This panel will discuss the issues of tokenism and leadership.
-P.M.
-2.b.
-Leading Courageously through Effective Communication (Repeat)Speakers TBD P.M.
-2.c.
-Charting the Next Phase of Your Career: Today, Tomorrow and in the FutureHanna Cooper, certified professional coach, Hanna Cooper Coaching Navigating a successful career in public service takes thought and planning.
-But who has time for that in the midst of the day-to-day responsibilities and real world deadlines inherent in your work?
-Find some clarity and a way to map your next steps in this interactive workshop.
-This session will provide a concrete and practical method to discover what you really want professionally, feel less overwhelmed or stuck in your current role and be clear about next possible steps in your career.
+Women in Leadership: Managing to Flourish, Part IIPeggy Andrews, senior lecturer in management, MBA program director, Hamline School of Business Charting the Next Phase of Your Public Service CareerMeredith Fox, CEO, Portage Partners Consulting Many of us choose a career in public service because we are drawn to serving the common good and want our occupations to also be our vocations.
+But commonly that mission-driven part of ourselves gets lost in the daily grind and we are left feeling depleted and discouraged.
+Tap back into your bigger life’s purpose and map your next professional steps in this interactive workshop.
+This session will provide concrete and practical tools to help you discover what you really want professionally, feel less overwhelmed or stuck in your current role and be clear about possible next steps in your public service career.